timrogers/litra-rs/README.md

 - `litra brightness`: Sets the brightness of your Logitech Litra device, using either `--value` (measured in lumens) or `--percentage` (as a percentage of the device's maximum brightness).
 The brightness can be set to any value between the minimum and maximum for the device returned by the `devices` command.
 - `litra brightness-up`: Increases the brightness of your Logitech Litra device, using either `--value` (measured in lumens) or `--percentage` (with a number of percentage points to add to the device's brightness)
 - `litra brightness-down`: Decreases the brightness of your Logitech Litra device, using either `--value` (measured in lumens) or `--percentage` (with a number of percentage points to subtract from the device's brightness)
 - `litra temperature`: Sets the temperature of your Logitech Litra device, using a `--value` measured in kelvin (K).
-The temperature be set to any multiple of 100 between the minimum and maximum for the device returned by the `devices` command.
+The temperature can be set to any multiple of 100 between the minimum and maximum for the device returned by the `devices` command.
 - `litra temperature-up`: Increases the temperature of your Logitech Litra device, using a `--value` measured in kelvin (K).
 The value must be a multiple of 100.
 - `litra temperature-down`: Decreases the temperature of your Logitech Litra device, using a `--value` measured in kelvin (K).
 The value must be a multiple of 100.